-All active regular (non-temporary) employees who work at least 20 hours per week.
-Coverage waiting period is 90 days from date of hire.
-All elected officials are exempt from this eligibility waiting period and will have coverage available their first day of employment.

-• Cost to Employee

-Employee coverage: Bastrop County pays up to 100% of the employee premium.
-This percentage is determined annually by Commissioner's Court prior to the annual Open Enrollment period.
+- 4. Group Dental Insurance: This coverage provides for payment of certain preventive and diagnostic dental expenses. - a.
+Eligibility All active regular (non-temporary) employees who work at least 20 hours per week.
+The effective date of coverage is the first day of the next month, following the employee's hire date.
+All elected officials are exempt from this eligibility waiting period and will have coverage available their first day of employment. - b.
+Cost to Employee Bastrop County pays up to 100% of the employee premium.
+This percentage is determined annually by the Commissioner's Court prior to the annual Open Enrollment period.

-Dependent coverage: Employees pay 100 percent of premiums for dependents.
+Employees pay 100 percent of premiums for dependents.
 Dependent eligibility is determined by the dental insurance carrier.